jpggvilaca/watering_plan/README.md

 # watering_plan
 Watering Plan

-A simple web app to get data from a matlab application which basicly shows some infographic about watering fields.
+A web app to get data from an octave application to display some weather infographics.

 Dependencies:
 -Node
 -NPM
 -Gulp

+Preprocessing:
+-Minified html
+-Minified css (and using sass)
+-Minified js

-1) git clone this project
+1) Git clone this project

+2) Install dependencies

-2) open terminal and type gulp
+2) Open terminal and type gulp